AjoyNambiar/AjoyNambiar.github.io/_posts/2021-05-18-CLustering KMeans Intro: 3 Levels.md

 Here I try to break down a a Machine Learning algorithm called KMeans which does clustering in 3 steps.
 I think of it as levels of thinking each progressively more detail than the previous so if you want a preview or wants to start clusteing your data with python this can be good starting point.

 Before we begin lets state logic behind clustering.
-It is to maximize the **similarity** of data within cluster and maximise the **dissimiarity** between clusters
+It is to maximize the _similarity_ of data within cluster and maximise the _dissimiarity_ between clusters

-Level 1: Whats the use case of clustering?
+**Level 1**: Whats the use case of clustering?

 - _Customer Segmentation_.
 Business want to cluster their customers so they can improve the customer experience.
 Think about the Netflix or Amazon recommender system, here consumers are clustered from the shopping/ viewing behaviour and recommender uses it to next recommendation.
 Here the clustering will bring better customer experience retaining existing consumer or convert a prospect.